And So It Begins

 I had to have one flaw, didn’t I?
 Crippled would defeat the Free Running.
 Silenced would drive me bonkers.
 Scared?
 No thanks.
 Cursed?
 Yikes.
-Marked or Wanted might not be too horrible, but… honestly, it’s gonna be hard enough making friends in this strange new world, I didn’t need some unavoidable doom making it that much worse.
+Marked or Wanted might not be too horrible, but… honestly, it was gonna be hard enough making friends in this strange new world, I didn’t need some unavoidable doom making it that much worse.
 Hunted and Damned….
 Super duper mega eeep.
-Nonono… I’m good with my annoying Zubats, courtesy of the Flaw labeled ‘Swarmed’.
+Nonono… I was good with my annoying Zubats, courtesy of the Flaw labeled ‘Swarmed’.
 Plus, a steady supply of Zubats would provide training practice and a good metric for progress, no matter where I went, right? [-100].
 As for the future?
-Might as well move on.
-Maybe I can find a way to bring some of my old world friends into the game at a certain point.
+Might as well move on, assuming I survived.
+Maybe I could find a way to bring some of my old world friends into the game at a certain point.

 I went through the vending options, feeling a little overwhelmed.
 “What about my friends… my family… my pets?”
-I asked, but then I remembered… no time would pass.
+I asked thin air, but then I remembered… no time would pass.
 They’d be waiting for me when I returned from my little 10 year daydream.
 I was a bit scared.
 Could I cope with being all by myself for 10 years?
 I’d miss everyone horribly.
 Would I even be myself when I returned?
 Could I pass up this opportunity?
 I couldn’t.
 Not and be true to myself.
 And it wasn’t like I was leaving them behind, right?
 They’d never know.
 It would be like not inviting them to watch a movie with me… right?